-- their child attends part-time until they reach compulsory school age, or - that the date their child is admitted to school is deferred until later in the same academic year or until the term in which the child reaches compulsory school age The school will hold any deferred place for the child, although, in the majority of cases, we find that children benefit from starting at the beginning of the school year, rather than part way through it. - that the date their child is admitted to school is deferred until the term after the child reaches compulsory school age.
+- that they wish their child to attend part-time until they reach compulsory school age, or - that the date their child is admitted to school is deferred until later in the same academic year or until the term in which the child reaches compulsory school age.
+The school will hold any deferred place for the child, although, in the majority of cases, we find that children benefit from starting at the beginning of the school year, rather than part way through it. - that the date their child is admitted to school is deferred until the term after the child reaches compulsory school age, provided this is not beyond the beginning of the final term of the school year.